The “Emblems” in The Apostles’ Doctrine and Fellowship

 “It may be concluded that there was no clearly formulated doctrine of a real presence of Christ in the eucharist during the early centuries.”

-Jaenen recognizes the eucharist, usually known as “emblems” in the 2×2 Fellowship (at least in my region in the United States), as the central act of worship and thanksgiving in the early church, and he provides selective quotes from various post-apostolic writers including Justin Martyr, Tertullian, Origen and Clement of Alexander in his efforts to *******.
-As a child sitting in meeting I remember how that little quarter-slice of white Wonder Bread and cup of grape juice were indeed treated with reverence.
+Cornelius Jaenen recognizes the eucharist, usually known as “emblems” in the 2×2 Fellowship (at least in my region in the United States), as the central act of worship and thanksgiving in the early church, and he provides selective quotes from various post-apostolic writers including Justin Martyr, Tertullian, Origen and Clement of Alexander in his efforts to bolster his narrative.
+As a child sitting in meeting I remember how that little quarter-slice of white Wonder Bread and cup of grape juice were indeed treated with reverence as a symbolic remembrance.
 Because the 2×2 Fellowship has claimed apostolic origin, or at the very least a restoration of the New Testament church beliefs, Jaenen’s claim needs to be examined.

 He further asserts, “none of the second and third century writers had affirmed specifically that the presence of Christ in the eucharist was more than symbolic.”
 This assertion is demonstrably false.
-Even taking into account his evasive qualifying statements like “clearly formulated” and “specifically”, there are many ways to demonstrate that belief in the Real Presence existed at the beginning - in scripture itself, from respected Protestant historians, and the early church writers in their own words.
-I will challenge his assertion and, to borrow a military term, defeat in detail his treatment of individual early church writers.
+Even taking into account his evasive qualifying statements like “clearly formulated” and “specifically”, there are many ways to demonstrate that belief in the Real Presence existed at the beginning - in scripture itself, from respected Protestant historians, and the very same early church writers in their own words.
+I will challenge his assertion and, to borrow a military term, defeat in detail his treatment of individual early church writers he cites.

-The first place to start is with other Protestant historians.
+This was the understanding of the first Christians, as outlined in sacred scripture.
+I now present three prestigious Protestant scholars, who had no motivation to promote a Catholic agenda, who verify that this was the understanding of the post-apostolic Christians as well.
 For example, the renowned Protestant historian J.N.D.
 Kelly, in his classic book Early Christian Doctrines which is a comprehensive mapping of Christian thought and theology during the first five centuries, puts it unequivocally:

 “Eucharistic teaching, it should be understood at the outset, was in general unquestioningly realist, i.e. the consecrated bread and wine were taken to be, and were treated and designated as, the Savior’s body and blood.”